 Bell palsy, also known as idiopathic peripheral facial paralysis, is characterized by rapid onset facial nerve paralysis, often with resolution in 6-8 weeks, without an identifiable etiology.
 As there are numerous causes of facial nerve palsy, many acute in onset, it is currently a diagnosis of ...

 Chronic bilateral airspace opacification is a subset of the differential diagnosis for airspace opacification.
 An exhaustive list of all possible causes of chronic bilateral airspace opacities is long, but a useful framework is as follows: inflammatory sarcoidosis granulomatosis with polyangi...

 Fournier gangrene is necrotizing fasciitis of the perineum.
 It is a true urological emergency due to the high mortality rate but fortunately, the condition is rare.
-It is primarily a clinical diagnosis, and definitive treatment must not be delayed to perform imaging, which usually has an ancilla...
+It is primarily a clinical diagnosis and definitive treatment, typically consisting of surgical debridement and antibiotics.
+Imagin...

 Herpes simplex encephalitis